Nissan Caravan: Third generation (E24; 1986)

-Fifth generation (E25; 2001)
+Fourth generation (E25; 2001)

 Nissan produced the E25 series from April 2001 to 2012.
 It was also sold as the Isuzu Como on the Japanese market, replacing the last generation Isuzu Fargo which was a rebadged version of the E24 Caravan.

+Mexico was the only North American country to receive the Nissan Caravan vans.
+2010 was the last year for this generation in Mexico, as the US-built Nissan NV replaced it.

+Safety

 The New Zealand Urvan received a one-star rating on the ANCAP crash test.

-Mexico was the only North American country to receive the Nissan Caravan vans.
-2010 was the last year for this generation in Mexico, as the US-built Nissan NV replaces it.

-Sixth generation (E26; 2012)
+Fifth generation (E26; 2012)

 At the 2011 Tokyo Motor Show, a replacement of the Nissan Caravan, called the NV350 Caravan, was premiered.
 It went on sale on 15 June 2012 with diesel engine and super long body variants went on sale on 13 July 2012, and the wide version model arrived in winter 2012.
 The new NV350 Caravan comes with the all new YD25DDTi engine with clean diesel technology.
 Most petrol engines take advantage of its fuel saving technology for class leading fuel economy, for example the QR20DE.
 Those engines achieved either a 10 or 5 percent improvement in fuel economy over Japan's 2015 fuel economy standard.
 The NV350 Caravan continues to be sold as the Isuzu Como on the Japanese market as well.
 The NV350 Caravan received its first facelift on 13 July 2017 and its second facelift on 20 October 2021, when it was renamed back to Nissan Caravan.

 In the Philippines, the NV350 Caravan (E26) was introduced on 11 June 2015 and is known as the NV350 Urvan.
 The NV350 Urvan is imported from Japan rather than being assembled locally.
-It is offered in five models: the base-grade 3-seater Hi-roof Cargo, the base-line 18-seater VX, the top base-line 15-seater Shuttle, the mid-range 12-seater Escapade and the high-end 10-seater Super Elite.
-In May 2017, the base-top-of-the-line NV350 Urvan Premium was launched.
+It is offered in five models: the base-grade 3-seater Cargo, the base-line 15-seater and 18-seater Standard, the mid-range 12-seater, and the high-end 10-seater Super Elite.
+In May 2017, the base-top-of-the-line Premium was launched.
 It is a 15-seater model, available with 5-speed manual and 5-speed automatic transmissions, being the first ever Urvan in the Philippines that comes with a standard automatic transmission.
-In March 2018, the high-top-of-the-line 8-seater Urvan Premium S was launched, it is also offered with either a 5-speed manual or an automatic transmission.
+In March 2018, the high-top-of-the-line 8-seater Premium S was launched, it is also offered with either a 5-speed manual or an automatic transmission.

-On 11 September 2013, Mitsubishi Fuso Truck and Bus Corporation and Nissan Motor Co., Ltd reached a basic agreement regarding original equipment manufacturer supply of finished commercial vans for export, whereby Nissan would supply NV350 Urvans to be sold as the Fuso Canter Van.
+On 11 September 2013, Mitsubishi Fuso and Nissan reached a basic agreement regarding original equipment manufacturer supply of finished commercial vans for export, whereby Nissan would supply NV350 Urvans to be sold as the Fuso Canter Van in the Middle East from 2014.
 Two versions are offered, the van and microbus.

-This generation (E26) is sold in Mexico as the NV350 Urvan.
+The E26 is sold in Mexico as the NV350 Urvan.